hopsoft/rails_standards/README.md

 Sometimes concerns should be grouped into isolated libraries.
 This creates clear lines of separation & allows strict control over depedencies.
-_Bundler supports local gems with relative paths, so there's no need to setup a gemserver or open source parts of the app._
+_Bundler supports local gems with relative paths, so there's no need to setup a gemserver or open-source parts of the app._

 This is an advanced technique.
 It can be daunting to know when creating a gem or engine is appropriate.